-You must also agree to not donate eggs, from screening until at least your last study visit.
+You must also agree to not donate eggs, from screening through until the end of the study.

-If you do become pregnant during the study, you must tell the study doctor as soon as possible and you will not continue with the study.
+If you do become pregnant during the study, you must tell the study doctor as soon as possible.
 If you do become pregnant you will be asked to sign a separate consent form, to allow the Sponsor to collect information about your pregnancy and the outcome of your pregnancy.